Powerlearnproject/se-day1-assignment-GreatElijah01/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

+Waterfall Methodology
+Characteristics:

+Sequential Phases: Waterfall is a linear and sequential approach.
+It typically involves stages like requirements analysis, design, implementation, testing, deployment, and maintenance.
+Fixed Requirements: Requirements are defined upfront and are expected to remain unchanged throughout the project.
+Documentation: Emphasis is placed on comprehensive documentation at each stage.

+Agile Methodology
+Characteristics:

+Iterative Development: Agile is iterative and incremental.
+It involves repeating cycles (sprints) of planning, development, and testing.
+Flexible Requirements: Requirements can evolve based on feedback and changing needs throughout the project.
+Collaboration: Emphasizes continuous collaboration between team members and stakeholders.
+Customer Feedback: Frequent delivery of small, working pieces of the project allows for regular customer feedback and adjustments.

+Examples:
+Waterfall Example: Developing a large-scale banking system with well-defined regulatory requirements might benefit from the Waterfall approach due to its structured nature and clear documentation requirements.

+Agile Example: Developing a new mobile app with frequent feature changes and user feedback would be more suited to Agile, as it allows for ongoing adjustments and improvements based on user interactions.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.